kollbaumc/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

 1. What libraries did we import?
+We imported sqlite3, os, time, multiprocessing, datetime, platform, and sys.
 1. Where do we set the task_duration?
+Right after importing the libraries.
 1. How many functions are defined?
+There are seven functions defined.
-1. What are the function names?
+1. What are the function names? create_table, drop_table, insert_pet, process_one, process_two, process_three, recreate_database
 1. In general, what does each function do?
+Create_table connects to a database and creates a table of pets.
+Drop_table drops the table if pets exist.
+Insert_pet inserts the different pets into the database.
+The process functions use the insert_pet function to choose the different pets to insert into the database.
+Recreate_database drops "tabble pets" and creates "table pets".
 1. Where does the execution begin?
+It starts after we define the functions.
 1. How many processes do we start?
+We start 3 processes.
 1. How many records does each process insert?
+Each process inserts two pets.

 In this first run, we start 3 processes, each inserting 2 records into a shared database